dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "The best disguise for malice is incompetence"

++ “You don’t always have to chop with the sword of truth.
+You can point with it, too.” - Lamott, Anne in Bird by Bird

 + "Insecure Canyon is where you are when you’re past the “Wait I actually don’t know shit” epiphany, but not yet past the “Ohhhh no one else knows shit either” epiphany." - WaitButWhy

 + "What you do counts.
 Who you are doesn't.
 You are an ordinary part of an extraordinary process."